 Spotify attributes specific importance to the different sections on the page, starting with the search box, which would be the main item on the page, followed by the topic clusters (where all articles on topics like payment or privacy are grouped), and then the “Quick help.”
 The latter is a list of popular articles.
 Using relevancy again, Spotify places the most-searched articles here, saving users time.

-Create a great help center
+Create a great help center for your customers

 Building a great customer help center takes time and effort, but as we’ve seen with the examples, the result pays off.